 - Acute pulmonary exacerbation associated with P. aeruginosa.

-In general, the administration guidelines of Ciprofloxacin are the following:
+In general, the administration guidelines for Ciprofloxacin are the following:

 In adults, 100 to 750 mg twice daily is prescribed during the period prescribed by the attending physician according to the degree and type of infection.

-In the doses to be administered in children and young people, this is strictly subject to medical prescription.
+The doses are to be administered to children and young people.
+This is strictly subject to medical prescription.